-A suite of logo blocks and templates have been developed with specific branding for each school.
-See the school logo blocks section of the downloads page for web ready and print versions of the school logos.
+A suite of logo blocks and templates have been developed with specific branding for each school, college and research centre.

-Visit the popular downloads page for access to the most popular templates, guidelines and forms.
+Visit the popular downloads page for access to letterheads, reports, school logos and powerpoint templates (staff login required).

 For any enquiries regarding our logo usage, please email email@example.com.